anna-halamaizer/practicum-projects/README.md

 Based on our research give recommendations to the head managers on how to change/improve product range.

-**Work done:** Preprocessed and explored data, categorized item data: by price, by keywords (using lemmatization), by recency, frequency and monetary value of sales, studied and describe items categories, tested statistical hypothesis, developed recommendations, prepared dashboards, prepared presentation
+**Work done:** Preprocessed and explored data, categorized item data: by price, by keywords (using lemmatization), by recency, frequency and monetary value of sales, studied and describe items categories, tested statistical hypothesis, developed recommendations, prepared dashboards, prepared presentation.

 **Skills and knowledge:**
 - [x] data preprocessing, EDA